 Legal Opinions

-All questions of law shall be referred by the Board to its Attorney-at-Law for opinion.
+All questions of law shall be referred by the Board to its counsel for opinion.
 (Authority: RCW 36.93.070).

 SPECIAL MEETINGS (PUBLIC HEARINGS) (Authority RCW 36.93, RCW 42.36)

 Notification for a Public Hearing

 After jurisdiction has been invoked, the Board shall give written notice of the date, time, and place of the Public Hearing.
 Such notice shall be provided as follows: (Authority: RCW 36.93.160)